Plug in your glue gun and turn it on, allowing it to start warming up

 Repeat with the second eye.

-Place a small spring of tiny silk flowers in the arms.
+Place a small sprig of tiny silk flowers in the arms.
 You can affix with hot glue if you’d like, I usually don’t bother.

 And you’re done!